Create a capture session

 The row for this ground control point is highlighted.

-2. In the toolbar at the top of the Control Points table, click Set Role and choose CP.
+2. On the toolbar at the top of the Control Points table, click Set Role and choose CP.

-In the table, the role changes to CP.
+In the table, the role changes to CP, indicating this is a check point.

 Refine the alignment